CPBridge/pycrumbs/README.md

 my_train_fun(model_output_dir=Path('/home/user/proj/my_model'))
 ```

-Specify an output location by intercepting the runtime value of a parameter
+Specify an output location that is determined dynamically by intercepting
-of the decorated function to use as the sub-directory of a literal
+the runtime value of a parameter of the decorated function to use as the
-location.
+sub-directory of a literal location.
+This is useful when only the final
+part of the path changes between different times the function is run.

 ```python
 from pathlib import Path